 The crown of thorns was just the beginning of the pain, not the end of the climax.
 Blood was pouring from His forehead and head.
-As He mentioned at the Last Supper, His blood was dripping and breaking for all mankind.
+As He mentioned at the Last Supper, His blood was dripping and breaking for all humanity.
 To forgive the sins of all.
-Above His head, on the cross, they put a tablet on which Jesus of Nazareth, the King of the Jews was written.
+Above His head, on the cross, they put a tablet on which Jesus of Nazareth, the King of the Jews, was written.

 They wanted to insult him.
 But in the end, when the temple curtain was torn and night fell over the whole world, everyone was filled with terror and fear.
 At Jesus’ death, even the centurion who had struck him and guarded him on the cross said that he was sure that the one on the cross was the Son of the Highest, and we had killed Him.

 Jesus, despised by everyone, carries his cross on his back.
 Through the narrow streets of Jerusalem.
 He climbed Calvary paying the price of holy blood.
 While the people and Jesus walked, the priests saw a man called Simon from Cyrene.
 The cross had almost 40 kilograms.